apache/nuttx/configs/sama5d3-xplained/README.txt

    the SAMA5D4 which has a different DMA subsystem).
 This is a bug that needs to be resolved.

+   UPDATE:  This problem may be fixed with a bug correct on 2015-03-15).
+   Ned to retest.

 3) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.